arenzana/metea-home.rb/README.md

 #LICENSE

-Metea Home is protected by the GPLv2 license.
+Metea Home is distributed under the GPLv2 license.